jramine/CHD/README.md

-About
+# Framingham Heart Study Dataset

+## Overview
-The dataset is publically available on the Kaggle website, and it is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
-The classification goal is to predict whether the patient has 10-year risk of future coronary heart disease (CHD).The dataset provides the patients’ information.
-It includes over 4,000 records and 15 attributes.
-Variables Each attribute is a potential risk factor.
-There are both demographic, behavioral and medical risk factors.
+This dataset is publicly available on Kaggle and originates from an ongoing cardiovascular study conducted in Framingham, Massachusetts.
+The primary objective is to predict whether a patient is at risk of developing coronary heart disease (CHD) over the next 10 years.
+The dataset comprises patient information, containing more than 4,000 records and 15 distinct attributes.
+These attributes encompass demographic, behavioral, and medical factors, each of which plays a role in assessing the risk of CHD.

-Demographic:
-Sex: male or female(Nominal)
+## Demographic Factors
+1. **Sex**: Gender of the patient (Nominal - male or female).
-Age: Age of the patient;(Continuous - Although the recorded ages have been truncated to whole numbers, the concept of age is continuous) Behavioral
+2. **Age**: Age of the patient (Continuous - although ages are recorded as whole numbers, age is inherently continuous).
-Current Smoker: whether or not the patient is a current smoker (Nominal) Cigs Per Day: the number of cigarettes that the person smoked on average in one day.(can be considered continuous as one can have any number of cigarettes, even half a cigarette.)

-Medical( history)
-BP Meds: whether or not the patient was on blood pressure medication (Nominal) Prevalent Stroke: whether or not the patient had previously had a stroke (Nominal) Prevalent Hyp: whether or not the patient was hypertensive (Nominal)
+## Behavioral Factors
+3. **Current Smoker**: Indicates whether the patient is a current smoker (Nominal).
+4. **Cigs Per Day**: Represents the average number of cigarettes smoked per day (Continuous - as any number of cigarettes can be consumed, including fractions).

+## Medical History
+5. **BP Meds**: Indicates whether the patient is currently taking blood pressure medication (Nominal).
+6. **Prevalent Stroke**: Indicates whether the patient has previously had a stroke (Nominal).
+7. **Prevalent Hyp**: Indicates whether the patient is hypertensive (Nominal).
-Diabetes: whether or not the patient had diabetes (Nominal)
+8. **Diabetes**: Indicates whether the patient has diabetes (Nominal).

-Medical(current)
+## Current Medical Factors
-Tot Chol: total cholesterol level (Continuous)
+9. **Tot Chol**: Total cholesterol level (Continuous).
-Sys BP: systolic blood pressure (Continuous)
+10. **Sys BP**: Systolic blood pressure (Continuous).
-Dia BP: diastolic blood pressure (Continuous)
+11. **Dia BP**: Diastolic blood pressure (Continuous).
-BMI: Body Mass Index (Continuous)
+12. **BMI**: Body Mass Index (Continuous).
-Heart Rate: heart rate (Continuous - In medical research, variables such as heart rate though in fact discrete, yet are considered continuous because of large number of possible values.)
+13. **Heart Rate**: Heart rate (Continuous - considered continuous in medical research due to a large number of possible values).
-Glucose: glucose level (Continuous)

-Predict variable (desired target)
-10 year risk of coronary heart disease CHD (binary: “1”, means “Yes”, “0” means “No”)
+14. **Glucose**: Glucose level (Continuous).

+## Predictive Target
+15. **10-Year Risk of Coronary Heart Disease (CHD)**: A binary variable where "1" indicates a high risk of CHD, and "0" denotes a low risk (binary classification).

+This dataset serves as a valuable resource for researchers and healthcare professionals seeking to understand and predict the risk factors associated with coronary heart disease.
+It encompasses a wide range of attributes that can be utilized for various analytical and predictive purposes.